AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 > ## Model-based Deep Transfer Learning (MDTL) <a name="MDTL"></a>
 Model-based transfer learning keeps the source model’s network structure and a few parameters unchanged and tunes the remaining parameters using a few target training data.
 We use the following structure for a source model: an input layer, two hidden layers, and an output layer; among these layers, there are three sets of parameters.
 Thus, there are three model-based transfer learning strategies: tuning all three sets of parameters (**MDTL_Tune_All**), tuning two sets of parameters that involve the two hidden layers and the output layer (**MDTL_Tune2**), and tuning one set of parameters that involves the second hidden layer and the output layer (**MDTL_Tune1**).
 Because we will compare data-based transfer learning with model-based transfer learning, we choose the same structure as we used in the DANN feature modeling part.
 That is, two fully connected layers with 128 nodes in each layer was chosen as the hidden layers for the neural network architecture.
-Since the MDTL module relies on the [learned source model](#BL), make sure the learned source model exists before running this fine-tuning section.
+Since the MDTL module relies on the [learned source model](#BL), make sure all the learned source model exists before fine-tuning them.

 * **MDTL_Tune1** --- `model-based-TL-TuneLast1Layer.py`